Coast Guarding in Monmouth Beach

 Upon creation, the USCG became the “only maritime service dedicated to saving life at sea and enforcing the nation’s maritime laws.”
 At that time of merger the MB station keeper was Captain George W. Green, a veteran of many heroic rescue efforts.

-By 1925, the USCG at Monmouth Beach (called Station #100) built the first steel observation tower on the Jersey Shore.
+By 1925, the USCG at Monmouth Beach (called Station #100) had built the first steel observation tower on the Jersey Shore.
 The 120-foot-high structure included a small hut on top.
 Then station keeper Capt.
 Carroll A. Osborne put coastal visibility at 25 miles.
 The watch was 24/7.

 Chief Boatswain’s Mate John Salter was in MB command in the early 1940s.
 By the late 1940s, it was John J. O’Neil in charge.

-Beginning in 1947, the USCG employed its DUKW, a six-wheel-drive amphibious rescue vehicle (more popularly known as a “Duck”), to very good effect.
+Beginning in 1947, the USCG employed its DUKW, a six-wheel-drive amphibious rescue vehicle (more popularly known as a “Duck”) to very good effect.
 This odd-shaped apparatus (is it a boat or a truck?) was a regular site during bad storms and floods in MB.

 The USCG in Monmouth Beach remained busy until the early 1950s when the location was reduced to “caretaker status.”
 Six of the eight men stationed at MB were transferred out and all water rescue operations ceased.
 A board chaired by USCG Rear Admiral Joseph Greenspun had first addressed closing the station in 1949.